gguibon/FaceEmojis/README.md

 # FaceEmojis: Emoji Embeddings and Clusters of Face Emojis

+This is the source code from a paper we presented to CICLing 2018:
+From emoji To Categorical Emoji Prediction, Guibon et al., 2018.
+CICLing, Hanoi

 FaceEmojis is a continuous bag-of-words emoji embeddings from tweets and emotion clusters of face emojis.
 One of its purpose is to be used in emoji recommendation systems to improve them.

 This resource have been created fully automatically from raw tweets to fine-grained clusters of emojis using word2vec and spectral clustering algorithms.